 Working with local and international partners, the World Food Programme (WFP) is providing assistance for people arriving in Bangladesh from Myanmar.
 Upon arrival, people receive high energy biscuits.
-Once settled, they receive fortnightly rations of 25 kg of rice – calculated for a family of five.
+Once settled, they receive fortnightly rations of rice, lentils and oil.

 WFP is especially concerned about the health of women and children arriving hungry and malnourished after days on the move, and is providing nutritional support.